scaleoutsean/photon-solidfire/README.md

 Tested with SolidFire 12.3, both direct OS access and containerized apps using NetApp Trident Docker Volume Plugin.

+For those who haven't read the documentation: newer Linux systems attaching to SolidFire 12.3 and below must use MD5 as the CHAP authentication algorithm.
+Set it in iscsid.conf.

 ### Version 2.1.3-2 (recommended)

 These binaries were built from VMware Photon OS open-iscsi SRPMs.